frankshearar/Home/Repository-Signatures.md

 </configuration>
 ```

-#### Trusted Repositories
+#### Trusted Signers
-Users trust specific repositories (and authors TBD) by listing the certificates in the NuGet configuration file.
+Users trust specific authors and repositories by listing the certificates in the NuGet configuration file.

 ```xml
 <configuration>